1.1 Who is this Contract with?

 We’ll check your credit rating to see whether you might have problems paying your bills on time.
 We’ll ask you for your permission before we do this, but if you refuse you will need to meet certain conditions before we will agree a Contract with you.

-We’ll also check your credit rating if you want to switch to a standard credit meter from a prepayment meter.
-If you refuse permission for this we won’t agree to the switch.
+We’ll also check your credit rating if you want to change from Prepayment to another payment method.
+If you refuse permission for this we won’t agree to the change.

-When we do a credit check we’ll check our own records (if we already supply you or have supplied you in the past 12 months) and get information about you from a credit reference agency.
-You can find out more, including which agencies we use, at eonenergy.com/fairprocessing, or call us on 0345 301 4905.
+When we do a credit check we’ll check our own records (if we already supply you or have supplied you in the past 12 months) and get information about you from a credit reference agency (see eonenergy.com/fairprocessing, or call us on 0345 301 4905 for more information).

 Depending on the results of the credit check we may:

 - require you to pay by a particular payment method; and/or

 - require you to pay by Prepayment which will mean having your meter changed and will restrict the tariffs we can offer you.